AnderwanSAM/AnderwanSAM/README.md

 - ⚡ Fun fact: ...
 -->

 I am Andie.
-A computer science student from Canada aiming to deepen my understanding of software development.
+A computer science student at the University of Ottawa in  Canada aiming to deepen my understanding of software development.

 I am currently working on a few projects involving NodeJS, Docker and Kubernetes that I am using as step-stone to master  these technologies :)